-CSF will be one of four large scale renewable energy projects in the Greater Hume Shire and as a result, cumulative impacts are possible.
+CSF will be one of four large-scale renewable energy projects in the Greater Hume Shire and as a result, cumulative impacts are possible.
 Other projects located nearby include:

 - Glenellen Solar Farm: a 200 MW solar farm developed by CWP Renewables, to the north of Jindera.
-The Public Exhibition of the EIS has closed and they are in the Response to Submissions phase. - Jindera Solar Farm: a 130 MW solar farm developed by GreenSwitch Australia.
-Development approval was granted December 2020, and a modification is being prepared. - Walla Walla Solar Farm: a 300 MW solar farm developed by Bison Energy, and recently purchased by FRV.
+The project was approved in December 2023 and Neoen understands the project start of construction is imminent. - Jindera Solar Farm: a 130 MW solar farm developed by GreenSwitch Australia.
+Development approval was granted December 2020, and a modification was approved in 2023.
+Neoen understands the project start of construction is imminent. - Walla Walla Solar Farm: a 300 MW solar farm developed by Bison Energy, and recently purchased by FRV.
 Development approval was granted November 2020, with consolidated consent granted August 2022 after modification determination.
-Early works are currently underway.
+Construction of the project is in its final stages.

-The map below identifies the four projects currently proposed in the Greater Hume Shire.
+The map below identifies the four projects in the Greater Hume Shire.
 It was developed by Neoen in response to confusion in the community and amongst local stakeholders about which project was which.
-The high voltage transmission lines, which the solar farms intend to connect into, are shown in red.
+The high-voltage transmission lines, which the solar farms intend to connect into, are shown in red.

-Figure 2: Greater Hume Shire region projects
+Figure 2 Greater Hume Shire region projects